How much would you love to be able to lose weight by eating all the foods that you want and

 Step #1.
 Say Goodbye to Dieting Toss out the old diet books, stop counting calories,

 points, carbs or fat grams – and you may even want to get rid of your scale.
-In taking steps to
+By making the decision

 Step #2: Make Peace with All Foods Pack your pantry and fill your fridge with the